These are the top 10 SQL books that will help you learn and implement SQL.

 by Inc. BarCharts

 This guide is for SQL developers and learners.
-In this book, concepts of the basic understanding database are discussed.
+In this book, concepts of the basic understanding of databases are discussed.
 IBM employed SQL as Structured English Query Language (SEQUEL) in the early 1970s, which was the standard database language at the time.
 In 1986, the American National Standards Institute (ANSI) published the first standard and quality version of this language, which was followed by several other versions.
 This language was designed in a way that helped the database vendors to understand the interoperability.
 The most highlighted update in this language was the conformance levels.
-This guide also includes the SQL-99 that is the advanced form of this language.
+This guide also includes the SQL-99 which is the advanced form of this language.
 It consists of 2 levels with 9 sets of additional items and features.
 This SQL version also changes the entry-level conformance to Core SQL-99.

 2. SQL QuickStart Guide: The Simplified Beginner’s Guide to Managing, Analyzing, and Manipulating Data with SQL

 SQL is the core computer language that serves as the foundation for modern data administration and analysis.
 This book is great for those hoping to improve their job prospects and professions, developers looking to boost their programming talents, or anyone who wants to take advantage of our unavoidably data-driven future, even with no programming knowledge.
 In this guide, the developer will learn the fundamental structure of databases—what they are, how they work, and how to navigate them successfully, the most critical SQL queries, as well as when, and how to apply them for maximum effect.
 Professional SQL applications and how to “sell” your new SQL talents to your boss, as well as other career-enhancing aspects.

 by Ben Forta